Ninnat/ninnat.github.io/_posts/2019-09-15-representation-category.md

     we have that the right adjoint of restriction is $\mathrm{Ind}_R N = \mathrm{Hom}_S (R,N)$ called the **co-extension of scalars** to distinguish it from the left adjoint.

-Setting $R = k[G]$ and $S = k[H]$ gives both versions of Frobenius reciprocity (14,15):
+Setting $R = k[G]$ and $S = k[H]$ gives both versions of Frobenius reciprocity (12,13):
 $$\begin{align}
   \Hom_G(k[G]\otimes_{k[H]} V,W) &\cong \Hom_H(V,\mathrm{Res}\,W),\\
   \Hom_G(V,\Hom_{k[H]}(k[G],W)) &\cong \Hom_H(\mathrm{Res}\,V,W).
 \end{align}$$
 We may call the former **induced representation** of $V$ and the latter **co-induced representation** of $W$.
 Clearly, $k[G]\otimes_{k[H]} V$ in (37) is the same as $\mathrm{Ind}_L W = \bigoplus_{k\in G/H} kW$.

 There is much more that can be said about induced representations.
 (How the right and left adjoints for finite groups are [isomorphic](https://math.stackexchange.com/a/226493).
 How they are in general [not isomorphic](https://math.uchicago.edu/~may/REU2015/REUPapers/Chaves.pdf) for Lie groups.
 The geometric interpretation of adjoint representation as a [homogeneous vector bundle](https://www.math.columbia.edu/~woit/notes13.pdf).)
-But that would be a topic for another day.
+But those would be topics for another day.

 <!--